Skip to main content

 I was forwarded these details – which included top executives of Government of India PSUs and private sector companies – by someone I know in Kerala and also attended Kumar’s son’s marriage.
 “Among those who attended included KV Mohandas, chairman, Guruvayuoor Devaswam; Krishna Das, chairman, Guruvayuoor Municipality; and Breejakumari Kumari, administrator Guruvayuoor”, he told me.
 Anyone from Gujarat?
 The reply was: “All that I know is, the current GSPC MD sent a special emissary with a message of greetings.
 Others also may have attended, but I couldn’t recognise them.”

 I phoned up Kumar to congratulate him and convey my love to the young couple.
-He was indeed very happy the way things took place, though regretting I couldn’t attend, and sent me a video link of the marriage.
-One could watch it here:
+He was indeed very happy the way things took place, though regretting I couldn’t attend, and sent me video links of the marriage (click here and here).

 Comments